charud/cx/README.md

 cx provides a way to prevent JavaScript spaghetti with minimal abstraction and boilerplate.

-Frameworks like Angular, that enables a heavy amount of logic, rendering and routing on the frontend seems better fitting for really frontend-heavy projects.
-And my previous experience with Angular from past projects has shown that it can become very slow, even with workarounds to improve its speed.

 What does it do
 ==
 The main concept that makes cx useful is its views.
 A view looks like this in HTML: